 What Causes an Individual to Have a Long, Thin Upper Lip?

-Some people naturally have an upper lip that is long and thin whereas, others develop these lip characteristics as they age.
+Some people naturally have a long upper lip, others develop these lip characteristics as they age.

-If aging is the cause of an individual’s elongated, thin lip, the area between the nose and the upper lip gradually lengthens.
+Aging is the main cause of an individual’s elongated, thin lip, where the area between the nose and the upper lip gradually deflates and lengthens.
 Eventually, the teeth on the upper arch remain hidden behind the lip when the individual speaks or smiles.
-However, with a lip lift in Atlanta, Dr. Miotto and Dr. Eaves can make the hidden upper teeth more visible.
+With a lip lift surgery, Dr. Miotto can make the hidden upper teeth more visible and the proportions balanced.

 Lip Proportion and Projection vs Plumper Lips

 Although many individuals place a great deal of emphasis on attaining plumper lips, the reality is that fuller lips do not always translate into more beautiful lips.
 In fact, the most important lip characteristics are the proportion and projection of the lips.
-As such, whenever performing a lip procedure, it is vital that the plastic surgeon takes the patient’s lip anatomy into consideration, otherwise, the result could resemble the beak of a duck.
+As such, whenever performing a lip procedure, it is vital that the plastic surgeon takes the patient’s lip anatomy into consideration, otherwise, the result could resemble “ duck lips”.

-As experienced plastic surgeons, Dr. Eaves and Dr. Miotto always take the anatomy of their patients’ lips into consideration, therefore, patients need not worry about experiencing the dreaded duck lips.
+As a experienced plastic surgeon and filler injector, Miotto always takes the anatomy of their patients’ lips into consideration, therefore, patients need not worry about experiencing the dreaded duck lips.

 Lip Lifts Offer Patients Long-Lasting Results

-While fillers can add volume to the lips, the results are short-lived.
-The results achieved with upper lip surgery are permanent.
-That said, there is no way to stop the aging process, which means that as time passes patients may find that the natural aging process continues to change their upper lip.
-If this happens, patients can return to ME Plastic Surgery for another lip lift.
+While fillers can add volume to the lips, the results are short-lived and sometimes artificial looking.
+The results achieved with upper lip surgery are permanent and more natural.
+That said, there is no way to stop the aging process, which means that as time passes patients may find that the natural aging process continues to change their upper lip, but there are maintenance procedures that can be done over time to improve lip shape and proportions.